pwjazz/mwanzia/README.markdown

                  Include console.js to provide compatibility with browsers that don't have a console of their own.

-+ *jquery-1.4.2.min.js* - Mwanzia uses jQuery's ajax support.
-Feel free to use your own version of jQuery.
++ *jquery-1.7.1.min.js* - Mwanzia uses jQuery's ajax support.
+Feel free to use any version of jQuery as of 1.4 (may even work with earlier versions).

 + *json2.js* - Mwanzia uses this library for parsing and serialization JSON instead of the browser's built-in JSON parser.